mills-lab/svelter/README.md

 ####Optional:

+`--null-model`

-`--null-model`, specify which stat model to be fitted on each parameter. if --null-model==C / Complex, negative bimodal distribution will be fitted to insertlenth; else, normal will be used
+specify which stat model to be fitted on each parameter. if --null-model==C / Complex, negative bimodal distribution will be fitted to insertlenth; else, normal will be used

 `--null-copyneutral-length`, minimum length requirement for --copyneutral regions used to build null model (default: 2000)